zsoltkovacs/p2pp/README.md

 During the conversion the script may come up with a window stating possible warninngs.

 The purge settings in Slic3r PE are defined under the purge volumes settings.
 This button is only visible on the "Plater Tab" and only when a Multi-Material Printer Profile is selected when "Multi Material, Single Extruder" is enabled.
 The information entered in this screen is volumetric.
 This means that you have to roughly multiply the number in these fields by a factor 2.4 in order to get the filament length.
 We've found that 180mm3 (75mm of Filament) works well.
 > You do not need to set any volume for "Unloaded" - Leave this as 0.
+This is because we're never unloading filament, only ever loading as the Palette is providing continuous filament to the extruder.

 On your first prints make sure you review the output file to make sure it contains the Omega header. (bunch of commands starting with capital letter O (oh))